bcosca/fatfree/readme.md

 ## Support and Licensing

-Technical support is available at: [https://groups.google.com/forum/#!forum/f3-framework](https://groups.google.com/forum/#!forum/f3-framework).
+Technical support is available at the official discussion forum: [`https://groups.google.com/forum/#!forum/f3-framework`](https://groups.google.com/forum/#!forum/f3-framework).
 If you need live support, you can talk to the development team and other members of the F3 community via IRC.
-We're on the FreeNode #fatfree channel (chat.freenode.net).
-Visit [http://webchat.freenode.net/](http://webchat.freenode.net/) to join the conversation.
+We're on the FreeNode `#fatfree` channel (`chat.freenode.net`).
+Visit [`http://webchat.freenode.net/`](http://webchat.freenode.net/) to join the conversation.
 You can also download the Firefox Chatzilla add-on if you don't have an IRC client so you can participate in the live chat.

 ### Nightly Builds

 F3 uses Git for version control.
-To clone the Git code repository:-
+To clone the code repository on GitHub:-

 ``` bash
 git clone git://git@github.com:bcosca/Fat-Free-Framework.git
 ```

-If you just want a zipball instead, grab it [here](https://github.com/bcosca/fatfree/archive/dev.zip).
+If all you want is a zipball, grab it [**here**](https://github.com/bcosca/fatfree/archive/dev.zip).

-To file a bug report, visit [https://github.com/bcosca/fatfree/issues](https://github.com/bcosca/fatfree/issues).
+To file a bug report, visit [`https://github.com/bcosca/fatfree/issues`](https://github.com/bcosca/fatfree/issues).

 ### Fair Licensing

-Fat-Free Framework is free and released as open source software covered by the terms of the GNU Public License (GPL v3).
-You may not use the software, documentation, and samples except in compliance with the license.
-If the terms and conditions of this license are too restrictive for your use, alternative licensing is available for a reasonable fee.
+**Fat-Free Framework is free and released as open source software covered by the terms of the [GNU Public License](http://www.gnu.org/licenses/gpl-3.0.html) (GPL v3).** You may not use the software, documentation, and samples except in compliance with the license.
+If the terms and conditions of this license are too restrictive for your use, alternative licensing is available for a very reasonable fee.

 If you feel that this software is one great weapon to have in your programming arsenal, it saves you a lot of time and money, use it for commercial gain or in your business organization, please consider making a donation to the project.
 A significant amount of time, effort, and money has been spent on this project.
 Your donations help keep this project alive and the development team motivated.
 Donors and sponsors get priority support (24-hour response time on business days).

 ### Credits